 Today, Seegrid announced the strategic acquisition of Box Robotics, a mobile robotics startup, to accelerate the development of human-like situational awareness for self-driving industrial vehicles.
-We sat down with Seegrid CEO Jim Rock to talk about what this acquisition means for the future of Seegrid and the autonomous industrial vehicle industry.
+We sat down with Seegrid CEO Jim Rock to talk about what this acquisition means for the future of Seegrid and the autonomous mobile robot industry.

-Q: What does this acquisition mean for the future of Seegrid and autonomous vehicles?
+Q: What does this acquisition mean for the future of Seegrid and autonomous mobile robots?

-Jim Rock: Our industrial mobile robots and enterprise software for material handling automation create human-machine partnerships that deliver profitability for manufacturing and distribution customers around the world.
-Seegrid and Box Robotics are perfectly aligned in our mission to bring enhanced 3D situational awareness and predictability to autonomous vehicles, helping businesses in the supply chain network ensure a safe, steady flow of goods.
-This acquisition will help accelerate next-generation perception and bring more human-like, situational awareness technology to Seegrid’s vision guided vehicles, making our manufacturing, distribution, and e-commerce fulfillment customers even more productive.
+Jim Rock: Our industrial autonomous mobile robots and enterprise software for material handling automation create human-machine partnerships that deliver profitability for manufacturing and distribution customers around the world.
+Seegrid and Box Robotics are perfectly aligned in our mission to bring enhanced 3D situational awareness and predictability to autonomous mobile robots, helping businesses in the supply chain network ensure a safe, steady flow of goods.
+This acquisition will help accelerate next-generation perception and bring more human-like, situational awareness technology to Seegrid’s Palion AMRs, making our manufacturing, distribution, and e-commerce fulfillment customers even more productive.

 Q: Why acquire Box Robotics?